 Are There Special Services for Goucher II Students?

 Goucher II offers resources to help students make the transition to college-level study.
 These include close peer support, career counseling, mentorships, special subject tutoring, a newsletter, and computer workshops.
-Goucher II students have access to all college facilities, such as the 280,000-volume Sanford J. Ungar Athenaum, the Academic Center for Excellence, the Pearlstone Student Center, the Career Development office, well-equipped laboratories and computer and information technology centers.
+Goucher II students have access to all college facilities, such as the 280,000-volume Sanford J. Ungar Athenaum, the Academic Center for Excellence, the Pearlstone Student Center, the Career Education Office, well-equipped laboratories and computer and information technology centers.
 In addition Goucher II students may take advantage of a wide range of sports and recreation facilities, including tennis courts, a 25-meter pool, and hiking and picnicking areas.